|Nutritional Guidelines (per serving)|

 |Total Carbohydrate 91g||33%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-One popular way to make Lemon Drop shots is similar to tequila shots because it is more about the process and less about mixing ingredients.
+Popular lemon drops shots are the perfect combination of tart and sweet.
+The cold vodka and tangy-sweet lemon wedges balance out each other's strong flavors and make for a fun shot to drink.
+One popular way to make lemon drop shots is similar to tequila shots because it is more about the process and less about mixing ingredients.

-You will begin with a shot of chilled vodka, then quickly take a bite of a sugar-coated lemon to get that sour kick.
-Clear vodka is a popular choice, although you may also consider a lemon or citrus vodka as well.
+Clear vodka is a popular choice, although you may also consider a lemon or citrus vodka.

 Pour the vodka into a shot glass.

 Coat a lemon wedge with sugar.

 Drink the shot of vodka.
 Follow that immediately with a bite into the sugary lemon.

 Chilled vodka will make the shot go down a bit easier; simply place the bottle in the freezer for an hour or two or shake a shot with ice and strain it into the shot glass.
 Shaking will dilute it slightly, but it is not enough to make a difference when it's a shot of straight alcohol.
 Here are some variations on the shot: